vacu9708/Algorithm/Algorithm traning/Leetcode/easy/136. Single Number(Memo)/readme.md

 5. 0 xor 3 = 3

 3 is returned as the result.<br>
-XOR satisfies the commutative property, therefore it works when the single number in in another index.
+XOR satisfies the commutative property, therefore it works when the single number in in another index too.